-What that means at this point is that we are screening clients rigorously to make sure we stay in line with the Government regulations:
+We are screening clients rigorously to make sure we stay in line with the Government regulations.

-CMTO’s COVID-19 Pandemic – Practice Guidance for Massage Therapists has been prepared based on Ministry of Health and Public Health Ontario information and resources, in collaboration with other healthcare regulators.
+COVID-19 Practice Guidance for Massage Therapists has been prepared based on the Ministry of Health and Public Health Ontario information and resources, in collaboration with other healthcare regulators.

 What does this mean?

-Here are some of the most important changes and expectations of me as an RMT and you as an Client as recommended by the CMTO:
+Here are some of the most important changes and expectations of me as an RMT and you as a Client as recommended by the CMTO:

 In addition to routine procedures, high-touch surfaces should be cleaned and disinfected at least twice per day, and when visibly soiled.
 High touch surfaces include: doorknobs, light switches, washrooms including toilet handles, counters, handrails, arm rests, and electronics.